CruGlobal/red-egg/README.md

 =====================================

-To use in an app that doesn't have CDI, or that doesn't support CDI injection in servlet listeners, do everything in the CDI section above, but:
+To use in an app that doesn't have CDI, or that doesn't support CDI injection in servlet listeners, first do everything in the CDI section above.

 In addition, add this to your `web.xml`: